10 Tips For Safe Motorcycle Riding In California

 7. Take Weather Into Account

-California’s diverse landscape offers a wide range of weather conditions, and being prepared is essential for safe travel.
+California’s diverse landscape presents a wide range of weather conditions, making it essential to be prepared for safe travel.
 Sudden weather changes, particularly in the mountainous and coastal regions, can catch even the most seasoned rider off guard.
+In wet conditions, reducing your speed and increasing your following distance is an advisable move that enhances safety.

 8. Respect Road Conditions